yugabyte/yugabyte-db/docs/content/stable/tutorials/build-and-learn/chapter3-tolerating-outages.md

   </div>
 </div>

-This time the application responds successfully providing you with another list of movie recommendations.
-There might be a small delay (a few seconds) in the application's response time when you ask for the recommendations for the first time after stopping the database node.
-The delay can happen because the database connection pool and smart driver needs to detect that the outage and recreated the closed connections.
+This time, the application responds successfully, providing you with another list of movie recommendations.
+There might be a small delay—a few seconds—in the application's response time.
+This delay can occur because the database connection pool and smart driver need to detect the outage and recreate the closed connections.

 Finally, assuming that the US East region is restored after the outage: